-Intangible Goodwill Software Management rights Definition Excess amount the Banking Group has paid in acquiring a business over the fair value of Purchased software owned by the Banking Group is capitalised.
-Internal and external costs incurred Management fee rights arising from acquisition of funds management business. the identifiable assets and liabilities acquired. in building software and computer systems costing more than NZ\$20 million are capitalised as assets.
-Those less than NZ\$20 million are expensed in the year in which the costs are incurred.
-Carrying value rrying valueCost less any accumulated impairment losses.Initially, measured at cost.Allocated to the CGU to which the acquisition relates.Subsequently, carried at cost less accumulated amortisation and impairment losses.Cost incurred in planning or evaluating software proposals or in maintaining systems after implementation are not capitalised.
+Intangible Goodwill Software Management rights Definition Excess amount ANZ New Zealand has paid in acquiring a Purchased software owned by ANZ New Zealand is capitalised.
+Management fee rights arising from acquisition of funds management business over the fair value of the identifiable assets and liabilities acquired.
+Internal and external costs incurred in building software and computer systems costing more than NZ\$20 million are capitalised as assets.
+Those less than NZ\$20 million are expensed in the year in which the costs are incurred. business.
+Carrying value arrying valueCost less any accumulated impairment losses.Initially, measured at cost.Allocated to the CGU to which the acquisition relates.accumulated amortisation and impairment losses.
 Initially, measured at fair value at acquisition.
 Subsequently, carried at cost less impairment losses.
+Costs incurred in planning or evaluating software proposals or in maintaining systems after implementation are not capitalised.
 Useful life Indefinite.
 Except for major core Management fee rights have an Goodwill is reviewed for impairment at least annually or when there is an indication of impairment. infrastructure, amortised over periods between 2-5 years; however major core infrastructure may be amortised up to 7 years subject to approval by the Audit Committee. indefinite life and are reviewed for impairment at least annually or when there is an indication of impairment.
 Purchased software is amortised over 2 years unless it is considered integral to other assets with a longer useful life.
 Amortisation method Not applicable.
 Straight-line method.
 Not applicable.